msacchi/Julia_Lectures/README.md

 # Julia_Lectures

-Note for teaching UG and G courses on signal processing and inversion where I start introducing Julia
+Notes for teaching UG and G courses on signal processing and inversion where I start introducing Julia.